-- C. Revenue with and without Donor Restrictions Revenues, which consist primarily of contributions, grants, and legal rewards received are recorded as increases in net assets without donor restrictions and net assets with donor restrictions, depending on the existence and/or nature of any donor restrictions.
+- C. Revenue With and Without Donor Restrictions Revenues, which consist primarily of contributions, grants, and legal rewards received are recorded as increases in net assets without donor restrictions and net assets with donor restrictions, depending on the existence and/or nature of any donor restrictions.
 Revenues that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
-Contributions of property and equipment are reported as net assets with donor restrictions if the donor restricted the use of the property or equipment to a particular program, as are contributions of property and equipment or assets restricted for purchase of property and equipment are considered to expire when the assets are placed in service.
-All other donor-restricted revenues are reported as increases in net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and changes in net assets released from restrictions. - D. Promises to Give Unconditional promises to give are recognized as contribution revenue in the period pledged.
+Contributions of property and equipment are reported as net assets with donor restrictions if the donor restricted the use of the property or equipment to a particular program, as are contributions of cash restricted to the purchase of property and equipment.
+Otherwise, donor restrictions on contributions of property and equipment or assets restricted for purchase of property and equipment are considered to expire when the assets are placed in service.
+All other donor-restricted revenues are reported as increases in net assets with donor restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and changes in net assets as net assets released from restrictions. - D. Promises to Give Unconditional promises to give are recognized as contribution revenue in the period pledged.
 Promises to give are recorded at net realizable value if expected to be collected in one year and at fair value if expected to be collected in more than one year.
-Conditional promises to give are recognized when the conditions on which they depend are substantially met. - E. Grant Receivables Grant receivables represent amounts committed by donors that have not been received by ALC.
-No provision for estimated uncollectible receivables has been made, since management considers all receivables fully collectible.
+Conditional promises to give are recognized when the conditions on which they depend are substantially met. - E. Accounts and Grant Receivables Accounts and grant receivables are stated at the amount ALC's management expects to collect from balances outstanding at year-end.
+ALC's management provides for probable uncollectible amounts through a charge to earnings and a credit to an allowance for credit losses using relevant available information, from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
+Historical credit loss experience provides the basis for the estimation of expected credit losses.
+Balances that are still outstanding after ALC's management has used reasonable collection efforts are written off through a charge to the allowance account.